Shasta (deity): Tamil Nadu

-In Tamil Nadu, Aiyanar is used as the regional name of the deity Shasta.
+In Tamil Nadu, Ayyanar is used as the regional name of the deity Shasta.
 The earliest reference to Aiynar-Shasta is from the Arcot district in Tamil Nadu.
 The stones are dated to the 3rd century CE.
 They read "Ayanappa; a shrine to Cattan."
 This is followed by another inscription in Uraiyur near Tiruchirapalli which is dated to the 4th century CE.

 Literary references to Aiyanar-Cattan are found in Silappatikaram, a Tamil work dated to the 4th to 5th centuries CE.
 The Tamil Sangam classics Purananuru, Akananuru etc. refer to Ayyanar and "Cattan" in many poems.
 There are several numerous references to Shasta in Sangam works.
 Some Tamil inscriptions of the Sangam period and a few of the later Pallava and Chola period coming in from various parts of the kingdoms refer to him as Sevugan and Mahasasta.

 There are references in the Puranas that narrate as to how Shasta during his tenure on earth long ago conducted discourses on Vedas and Vedantas to a galaxy of gods and sages.

 The hymns of some Alvars like Tirumangai Alvar and Nammalvar in temples like Tirumogur near Madurai refer to Shasta.
 A Sanskrit work dated prior to the 7th century known as the Brahmanda Purana mentions Shasta as Harihara suta, or the son of Shiva and Narayana (Vishnu), the oppressor of the asuras.

 Later on, the Saivite revivalist Appar sang about Shasta as the progeny of Shiva and Tirumal (Vishnu) in one of his Tevarams in the 7th century.
 The saint Sambandar, in one of his songs, praises Ayyanar as a celibate god, invincible and terrible in warfare, taking his abode alongside the bhootaganas of Shiva.
 The place sanctity and history document, or sthala purana of Tiruvanaikkaval, a Shaivite temple near Tiruchi, which was first documented by the sage Kashyapa, informs us that Shasta once served Shiva at that site and after being blessed with a vision was instructed by God to take his abode in the outer sanctorum.
 It says that Shasta continues to worship him during the day of tiruvadirai.
 Adi Sankara also has referred to Ayyanar in sivanandalahari in one verse.
 Some ancient hagiographies have accounted that Sankara was a deivamsam (divine soul portion) of Shasta (sevugan), the same way that Sambandar was a divine portion of Skanda and Sundarar a divine portion of Alagasundarar.
 He is also known to have composed verses praising the deity but the same are not available to us as of today.
 From the Chola period (9th century CE) onwards the popularity of Aiyanar-Shasta became even more pronounced as is attested by epigraphy and imagery.